1austrartsua1/projSplitFit/docs/examples.rst

   projSplit.addRegularizer(regObj)
   projSplit.run()

+The proximal operator is just the projection onto the constraint set.
 Note that ``prox_g`` must still have a second argument for the scaling even though for this particular function it is not used.